joeldcosta/PhoneNumberGenerator/README.md

 # PhoneNumberGenerator

-📱 Phone Number Generator Bot Program
+📱 Phone Number Generator Bot Program<br>
-Phone Number Generator is a Python script that creates random phone numbers based on a given country code and starting digits.
+Phone Number Generator is a Python script that creates random phone numbers based on a given country code and starting digits. <br>
-It generates authentic random numbers in bulk (default: 100 at a time) and exports them as a VCF contact file, making it easy to import into your phone.
+It generates authentic random numbers in bulk (default: 100 at a time) and exports them as a VCF contact file, making it easy to import into your phone.<br>

 🚀 Features<br>
 ✅ Generate random phone numbers based on country code and starting digits<br>